Class and Gradebook Setup

 The Students field controls what students can do within a Class.
 When set to Can Enter Class and Participate, students can create Notes and Replies, participate in Polls, and Like items in the Class Feed.

 When set to Can View Class but Cannot Contribute, students can enter the Class and see the same content as you.
 Students can like your posts, but cannot share Notes, Reply, or participate in Polls.
+Students can still submit online assessments and take online tests.

 When set to Cannot Enter the Class, students are prevented from entering the Class.
 Notes, Polls, Assessments, and journals can be seen in the student’s My Work report and their Home Screen Recent Activity feed.
 This option enables you to keep the Class closed if it is not in use.